 3. Visit The Peanut Butter Factory

-Yup, you read that correctly.
+Yup, you read that correctly, this is one of the new places to visit in Wellington.
 Some of you might be wishing this was a Marmite factory though?
 Or not.
 Anyway, this peanut butter factory is the home of Fix & Fogg, a great Kiwi entrepreneurial story in the making.
 There’s no tour of the factory per se, as it’s more of a window, but you can talk to some staff, try some PB on toast and good luck trying to walk away without buying a jar or two.